lhl/batterylog/README.md

 For your 53.67 Wh battery this is 1.30%/hr or 31.29%/day
 ```

-Right now there's some stuff that's hard-coded (like BAT1) for Framework that might need to change (eg, BAT0) - also, the script doesn't check that all values exist (some batteries don't report some values) and it probably should as well...
+The current release might work OOTB if you have a Framework, but right now there's some stuff that's hard-coded (like BAT1) that might not work for a different laptop.
+Also, the script doesn't check that all values exist (some batteries don't report some values) and it probably should as well.
+And while it store and keeps all historical values in sqlite, it doesn't really do much else, like have a UI for exposing previous sleeps, etc.

+The expectation for this release is that the user would be comfortable writing some of their own queries or scripts if they want to do more.

 # Requirements
 * sysfs-class-power (`/sys/class/power_supply`)